East London NHS Foundation Trust (Bedfordshire and Luton)

-Special Interest sessions are available in Liaison Psychiatry, Addiction Psychiatry, Court Diversion and Liaison Team, Autism Clinic, Forensic Psychiatry, Memory Clinic and neuropsychiatry at Northampton.
-There are also emerging services in Eating disorders and Perinatal health.
+Special Interest sessions are available in Liaison Psychiatry, Addiction Psychiatry, Court Diversion and Liaison Team, Autism Clinic, Forensic Psychiatry, Memory Clinic, Perinatal health and neuropsychiatry at Northampton.
+There are also emerging services in Eating disorders.

 Higher trainees will work as part of multidisciplinary teams working closely with staff from various disciplines with involvement of in inter-agency working.

 Trainees will also participate in the on call rota which provides an opportunity for Trainees where they gain supported experience of supervising junior doctors